cas65/Introduction-of-number-systems/README.md

 1 × 2³ + 0 × 2² + 1 × 2¹ + 1 × 2⁰ = 8 + 0 + 2 + 1 = 11 (decimal)

+## Hexadecimal (Base 16)

+### What it is:
+The hexadecimal system is a base 16 system that uses 16 symbols: 0-9 for values zero through nine, and A-F for values ten through fifteen.

+### Why it’s used:
+Hexadecimal is used because it is more compact and easier to read than binary.
+Each hexadecimal digit corresponds to four binary digits (a nibble), which makes it more efficient for humans to work with large binary numbers.

+### Position Value:
+Each position in a hexadecimal number represents a power of 16.
+For example, in the hexadecimal number 2F, the F represents 16⁰ and the 2 represents 16¹.

+### Example of Hexadecimal Representation:
+The hexadecimal number 2F can be converted to decimal as follows:

+2 × 16¹ + F × 16⁰ = 32 + 15 = 47 (decimal)